Office of Consumer Affairs

 To identify, equip, train, certify, and further educate peers with the skills required to provide relationship building and trauma informed peer support for people utilizing behavioral health services.

-All persons that take the 40 hours of any Peer Support training are invited to sit for a statewide exam to become Certified Peer Support and Wellness Specialists.
-Traditionally, only 74% of folks pass the exam; we encourage folks to consider this before taking the exam.
+All persons that take the 40 hours of any Peer Support training are invited to sit for a statewide exam to become a Certified Peer Support and Wellness Specialist (CPSWS).
+Traditionally, only 74% of candidates pass the exam; we encourage people to consider this before taking the exam.

 ) and attending the Statewide Behavioral Health Conference (www.nebraskastateconference.org

 ) will provide 6 continuing education credit hours.

-As of July 1, 2013 there are 159 Certified Peer Support and Wellness Specialists in Nebraska.
+As of February 6, 2014 there are 211 Certified Peer Support and Wellness Specialists in Nebraska.